-	We’ve put together a list of FAQs which may be helpful for you.
+We've put together a list of FAQs which may be helpful for you.
 They apply to early childhood education (ECE), primary and secondary teaching.
-We recommend you read these; also click here to read more ECE-specific FAQs.
+We recommend you read these; also click here to read more early childhood education specific FAQs.

 This is a big decision for you.
 Schools and early childhood education (ECE) centres are aiming to attract the most skilled, high-quality teachers.
 You'll want to achieve at your best and aim for a programme of study that meets your needs and equips you to develop a strong teaching career.
 Check tertiary provider websites to compare the particular qualifications they are offering.
 Ask them questions; they're there to help you.
 Tertiary provider contact details are listed in our guides, including 0800 numbers, email addresses and web addresses.

 This can vary from year to year, but some subject specialists will be keenly sought after at secondary level, and more Māori and Māori-speaking teachers are needed in all schools, as are teachers from Pasifika cultures.
 TeachNZ offers scholarships targeted in the areas where they are needed most.

 Your study length can vary depending on your previous study and whether you study full time or part time.
 For ECE and primary, full-time study length is most often three years, and for secondary, it is four years (also refer to Post-Graduate qualifications below).
 Study is usually expected to be completed within six years.
 A Graduate Diploma of Teaching is a one-year full-time or a two year part-time programme of study for graduates or people who already have a Diploma of Teaching.
 From 1 November 2010, New Zealand-qualified and registered primary teachers in teacher-led ECE services can be counted as registered teachers for funding purposes.